-Taboo was rescued six years ago by Paula and Steve while they worked at a local wolfdog rescue.
+Taboo was rescued by Paula and Steve in 2010 while they volunteered at a local wolfdog rescue.
 Taboo’s owner lost his job during the recession and then his house, forcing his family to give up everything and move into a small apartment where wolfdogs were not allowed.
 Not being able to find a new home for her, he told a neighbor that he was afraid he would have to take her to a shelter.
 The neighbor contacted the rescue immediately for help.

 When Taboo was rescued, she was only a year old.
 Because of her wild nature, she had spent a lot of time tied to a tree in the backyard.
 Paula and Steve took her under their wings and jumped to the task of socializing her, which was not easy.
 Not having much exposure to the outside world, Taboo was afraid of many things and lacked confidence.
 Eventually, Paula and Steve adopted her full-time and she became part of their family.

-Now, six years later, Taboo has grown into a confident leader and takes the “mama” role with wilier pups, guiding and teaching them proper canine etiquette.
+Since then, Taboo has grown into a confident, loving leader, taking on the Alpha or “mama” role of the Apex pack, guiding and teaching the others proper canine etiquette.
 She also has the ability to be gentle and playful with creatures of all sizes.